 Fans can be scary since babies continuously want to touch them, posing a risk to their little fingers.
 Bladeless fans provide a safer option.
 They are also much easier to clean since there are not as many moving pieces to contend with.

-This bladeless fan can be controlled by a remote and has a 1-4 hour timer.
+This bladeless fan can be controlled by a remote and has a 15 minute to 9 hour timer.
 It oscillates 110 degrees to give full room coverage.
-The fan can be tilted 15 degrees either direction to change the angle of airflow.
+The fan can be tilted either direction to change the angle of airflow.
 It is incredibly quiet, with the sound level at max flow being only around 55 decibels.
 This is generally the same level as a normal conversation.

 - Bladeless, table fan